Payanywhere: History

-North American Bancard developed the Payanywhere app internally.
+North (payment processing company) developed the Payanywhere app internally.
 Payanywhere officially launched in January 2011 on the iOS platform.
 In May 2011, Payanywhere made its app available for Android devices.
 Payanywhere launched an app for BlackBerry smartphones in May 2012, supporting BlackBerry models OS 4.7 or later.

 In June 2012, Payanywhere released its Android SDK to complement its iOS SDK, which was made available in December 2011.
 The SDKs, available in Basic and Advanced, allow developers to embed credit card processing functionality into their own apps.

 Payanywhere Storefront, a tablet and stand designed for retail payment acceptance, was launched in April 2014.

 In August 2015, Payanywhere introduced a new version of its Payanywhere mobile credit card reader that would accept both EMV chip card and Apple Pay transactions.
 Then, in October of that same year, Payanywhere began offering the only mobile NFC reader on the market that accepted Apple Pay, Android Pay, and Samsung Pay.

 In September 2017, Payanywhere became the first payment processor to offer Bluetooth EMV credit card readers without a monthly fee.
 As of December 2017, Payanywhere users are able to use a camera or barcode scanner to accept Alipay through both the mobile app and Payanywhere Storefront.